Transocean Ltd. Announces Hars - GuruFocus.com

-STEINHAUSEN, Switzerland, March 28, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. (: RIG) today announced contract awards for two of its harsh environment semisubmersibles.
-Together, the fixtures represent approximately $382 million in firm contract backlog.
+STEINHAUSEN, Switzerland, March 29, 2023 (GLOBE NEWSWIRE) -- Transocean Ltd. (: RIG) today announced contract fixtures for two of its harsh environment semisubmersibles.
+Together, the fixtures represent approximately $113 million in firm contract backlog.

-Transocean Enabler will provide drilling services for 19 firm wells and up to eight optional wells for Equinor on the Johan Castberg field in the Barents Sea.
-The estimated 570-day contract is expected to commence in April 2024 and contribute approximately $217 million in backlog, excluding additional services and potential performance bonuses.
+Transocean Endurance was awarded a multi-well plug and abandonment contract in Australia with an independent operator.
+The estimated 240-day contract is expected to commence in January 2024 and contribute approximately $91 million in backlog, excluding fees for mobilization.
+The contract also provides for a series of options, potentially keeping the rig in Australia through the fourth quarter of 2025.

-Transocean Encourage will provide drilling services for nine firm wells for Equinor in the Norwegian North Sea.
-The contract is expected to commence in December 2023 in direct continuation of the rig’s current program.
-The estimated 460-day contract is expected to contribute approximately $165 million in backlog, excluding additional services and potential performance bonuses.
+In Norway, Wintershall DEA exercised a one-well option on Transocean Norge.
+The well is expected to commence in May 2023 ahead of the existing firm term for 60 days and contribute approximately $22 million in backlog.

 About Transocean